SophieHogg/SophieHogg.github.io/README.md

 -   added links for Github and LinkedIn using colour-changing icons.
 -   added icons for the tech stacks used in portfolio projects.
 -   changed font from Arial and added some new fonts from Google Fonts

-## Still To Add

--   Minor animations
+-   Added coloured favicon and changed name in tab

 ### Dark Mode:

 ![My portfolio (dark mode)](./images/portfolio-dark.PNG)

+### Still To Add

+-   Minor animations